Skillshare Review: Worth It for Freelancers & Creatives?

 Alternatives to Skillshare

-Udemy — wide range of courses, often with lifetime access after a one-time purchase
+Udemy — wide course range, often with lifetime access after a one-time purchase

-Coursera — academic-focused courses with certificates from universities and institutions
+Coursera — academic courses with certificates from universities and institutions

-LinkedIn Learning — integrates with your LinkedIn profile, courses across many professional fields
+LinkedIn Learning — integrates with LinkedIn profile, broad professional fields

-Domestika — specialized in creative courses with high production quality
+Domestika — creative courses with high production quality

 MasterClass — courses taught by world-renowned figures across various disciplines

-Mindvalley — personal growth and performance programs, strong focus on mindset and entrepreneurial development
+Mindvalley — personal growth and performance programs focused on mindset and entrepreneurial development

 Affiliate link — we may earn a commission at no extra cost to you.